 Influencer marketing has redefined how brands connect with their audiences.
 However, its rise also brought concerns about transparency, honesty, and ethical advertising practices.
 The Advertising Standards Authority (ASA), the UK’s regulatory body for advertising, has stepped in to address these concerns.
-Over time, ASA rulings have reshaped influencer marketing, creating a framework for fairer and more trustworthy practices.
-Here’s an in-depth look at how ASA rulings have changed influencer marketing and what it means for influencers and brands alike.
+Over time, ASA rulings have changed influencer marketing, creating a framework for fairer and more trustworthy practices.
+Here is an in-depth look at how ASA rulings have changed influencer marketing and what it means for influencers and brands alike.

 Understanding the ASA’s Role in Influencer Marketing